 In September 2011, Twitter announces 100 million monthly active users, worldwide.

-And in December, Twitter would make an important announcement, increasing the length of its t.co wrapped links from 20 to 22 characters if you used a non-https link, and from 21 to 23 characters if you used a https link.
+And in December, Twitter would make an important announcement, increasing the length of its t.co wrapped links from 20 to 22 characters if you used a non-HTTPS link, and from 21 to 23 characters if you used an HTTPS link.

 This caused some debate, as, even though it shortened the longer URLs, it was frustrating to have this a set character count when sharing shorter URLs.
 Either way, this was Twitter’s rule and it was here to stay.

 This move by Twitter, although seemingly frustrating to some, ended up propelling the evolution of custom branded links.
-Now that all URLs posted to Twitter only take up 22 or 23 characters regardless of their actual length, the main point of a URL shorteners is to make the links in your tweets and other social media postings look neater and professional, and to make tracking easier.
+Now that all URLs posted to Twitter only take up 22 or 23 characters regardless of their actual length, the main point of a URL shortener is to make the links in your tweets and other social media postings look neater and more professional and to make tracking easier.

 Having your own custom short URL offers benefits like consistent branding, brand awareness, and increased link trust.